 I know being a mother is an amazing adventure.
 In fact, it’s a critically important job.
 But there is more.
 There is always MORE.

 This was a biggie.
 I had come to realise that between two important dates – my birth date, and the day I die – there spans my lifetime.
-It is my time to do the things God has prepared in advance for me to do.
+It’s my time to do the things God has prepared in advance for me to do.
 What were those things?
 How could I make a difference?
 Would my life mean anything after I was gone?
 How could I leave a legacy for my children?

-Question Two: What would I do if there were no possibility of failure?
+2. What would I do if there were no possibility of failure?

 This is such an expansive question.
 It made me think beyond my own limitations, and ask with a little bit of excitement, “What do I really want to do?”
 What makes me get excited?
 Where do I want to make an impact?
 What are my strengths and weaknesses?